Arkady Babchenko: Kremlin critic and ex-soldier who hated war - Journal du Cameroun

-Arkady Babchenko, a fiercely anti-Kremlin Russian journalist who was gunned down in Kiev in an apparent contract-style killing, had many admirers and probably even more detractors.
+Arkady Babchenko, a fiercely anti-Kremlin Russian journalist who was gunned down in Kiev in a contract-style killing, had many admirers and probably even more detractors.

 A critic of President Vladimir Putin, Babchenko was considered one of Russia’s best war correspondents and won praise for his poignant reportages from frontlines including the conflict in eastern Ukraine.